An EPIC Way to Teach Engineering

 As BU College of Engineering Dean Kenneth R. Lutchen, said, “This facility is meant to expose students to how you go from an idea to a manufacturing-ready and deployable product that you can make money with – and all the steps in between.”

-For more information on how your company can partner with EPIC, contact Kathy Lynch, Director of Corporate Relations, at email@example.com, or 617-358-6401.
+For more information on how your company can partner with EPIC, call (617-358-6401) or email Kathy Lynch, Director of Corporate Relations.